Learn Salem’s History

 1688

-The Friends Meeting House Built
+The Friends Meeting House Established

 An artistic portrait of William Phips

-King William's War
+King William's War Rages

 An old Witchcraft book